The Campaign (film): Plot

-Democratic Congressman Camden Brady, who has run unopposed for the fictional 14th District in North Carolina is exposed when he has an affair with a supporter, damaging his upcoming campaign for a fifth term.
-Glenn and Wade Motch, two corrupt businessmen persuade tour guide Martin Huggins to run as Camden's opposition as a Republican nominee.
-The Motch Brothers ultimately intend to use Martin to forward a profitable scheme with a Chinese company.
+Democratic Congressman Cam Brady, who has run unopposed for the 14th district of North Carolina, is exposed when he has an affair with a supporter that is heard on a phone call, damaging his upcoming campaign for a fifth term.
+With eight weeks to go before the election, corrupt businessmen Glenn and Wade Motch persuade tour guide Marty Huggins to run as Cam's opposition as a Republican nominee.
+The Motch brothers ultimately intend to use Marty to forward a profitable scheme with a Chinese company.

-Campaign Manager Tim Wattley (also in the pay of the Motch Brothers) transforms Martin into a successful entrepreneur and family man, which pays off during his first debate with Camden and takes the viewers by storm with his resolve to bring back jobs to North Carolina.
-At a town hall debate, a fight breaks out between Camden and Huggins supporters after Huggins uses Rainbowland, a story written by Camden as a child, to accuse him of being a Communist; Camden and Huggins also end up fighting, being unable to hear each other over the commotion but believing that they were insulting.
-Camden further damages his campaign when he accidentally punches a dog and a baby, on both occasions having intended to hit Huggins.
-In response, Camden runs a campaign portraying Martin as an Al Qaeda terrorist (based on Martin's facial hair).
-Camden later realizes his son intends to use his father's campaign methods against his opponent for Class President, and realizes he is setting a bad example.
-Camden travels to Martin's home to make peace, but ends up getting drunk and is arrested for drunk driving when Martin, encouraged by Tim, reports him.
-Martin then airs another TV advertisement, with Camden's son addressing him as "dad".
-Furious, Camden seduces Martin's wife Mitzi and records them having sex before releasing it as a campaign ad.
-This forces his Campaign Manager Mitch Wilson to resign on principle, and prompts his wife to leave him and take their children with her, leaving Camden despondent about the coming election.
-Martin leaves Mitzi as a result of the ad, but gets revenge on Camden by shooting him during a hunting trip, causing his popularity to further increase.
-However, Camden's popularity recovers after a mishap at a snake handling ceremony results in him being hospitalized.
+Campaign manager Tim Wattley (also in the pay of the Motch brothers) transforms Marty's image into that of a successful entrepreneur and family man, which pays off during his first debate with Cam as he takes the viewers by storm with his resolve to bring back jobs to North Carolina.
+At a town hall debate, a fight breaks out between Brady and Huggins supporters after Huggins uses Rainbowland, a story written by Cam as a child, to accuse him of being a Communist; Cam and Marty also end up fighting, being unable to hear each other over the commotion but believing that they were insulting.
+Cam further damages his campaign when he accidentally punches a dog and a baby, on both occasions having intended to hit Marty.
+In response, Cam runs a campaign portraying Marty as an Al Qaeda terrorist (based on Marty's facial hair).
+However, Cam's popularity recovers after a mishap at a snake handling ceremony, which results in his hospitalization.
+Cam later realizes his son intends to use Cam's campaign methods against his opponent for class president, and realizes he is setting a bad example.
+Cam travels to Marty's home to make peace but ends up getting drunk and is arrested for drunk driving when Marty, encouraged by Tim, reports him.
+Marty then airs another television advertisement, with Cam's son addressing him as "dad".
+Furious, Cam seduces Marty's wife, Mitzi, and records them having sex before releasing it as a campaign ad.
+This forces his campaign manager Mitch Wilson to resign on principle and prompts his wife to leave him and take their children with her, leaving Cam despondent about the coming election.
+Marty leaves Mitzi as a result of the ad but gets revenge on Cam by shooting him during a hunting trip, causing his popularity to increase further.